enspiral/handbook/guides/newcomers.md

 So whilst Enspiral is ‘purpose-agnostic’, there will be boundaries, and those boundaries have not been defined.
 The work of doing so will likely happen only as the need arises, which can be seen as either efficient prioritisation of capacity or perpetuating a lack of clarity.
 Or anything in between.

-It’s also worth noting that any decision around boundaries may or may not happen within a defined and agreed framework (see also ‘[Decisions happen through due process, sometimes](newcomers.md#decisions-happen-through-due-process... - sometimes)’).
+It’s also worth noting that any decision around boundaries may or may not happen within a defined and agreed framework (see also ‘[Decisions happen through due process... sometimes](#decisions-happen-through-due-process-sometimes)’).

 If you think you’re pushing the boundaries, the best course of action is to ask.
 If nothing else, you’ll be creating the opportunity for Enspiral to engage and evolve.

-## Decisions happen through due process… sometimes
+## Decisions happen through due process... sometimes

 Enspiral is a network of individuals, each with their own unique relationship to…   …well, everything!